spread-ai/docs-comments/docs/module-4/understanding-graphql-mutations.md

 {{ snippets.demoInstanceDetails }}

-For example, a GraphQL mutation for creating a feature variant with the name `LIDAR` looks like the following:
+For example, in Apollo Explorer (select the **EIN** tile in the SPREAD Platform Launcher), a GraphQL mutation for creating a feature variant with the name `LIDAR` looks like the following:

 <div class='grid' markdown>